supernumerary rib

 Patients are often asymptomatic when they present with a supernumerary rib.
 These are most often discovered incidentally by radiography (for example, following a trauma or an episode of back pain).

-In some cases, however, patients may experience pain or symptoms due to the presence of the supernumerary rib.
-We think, for example, of thoracic outlet syndrome where the pains and irradiations appear due to the compression of the brachial plexus.
+In some cases, however, patients may experience pain or symptoms due to the presence of a supernumerary rib.
+We think, for example, of thoracic outlet syndrome where pain and radiation appear due to compression of the brachial plexus.

 In addition, an increased number of ribs can be associated with pathologies such as: